Cohomological boundedness for flat bundles on surfaces and applications: Tannakian Lefschetz theorem

 The following ground-breaking theorem is due to Mochizuki \cite[13.2.3]{Mochizuki1} : \begin{thm} Let $(X,D)$ be a projective simple normal crossing pair over $k$.
 Let $\cL$ be an ample line bundle on $X$.
 Let $\cM$ be a simple object of $\MIC(X,D)$.
 Then, there is an integer $m_0$ such that for every $m\geq m_0$, for every generic hyperplane $H$ of $\cL^m$, the restriction $\cM|_{X\cap H}$ is a simple object of $\MIC(X\cap H,D\cap H)$. \end{thm}

 \begin{rem} In the statement of \cref{Mochizuki_semi_simplicity}, the integer $m_0$ depends on $\cM$. \end{rem}

 \begin{cor} Let $(X,D)$ be a connected projective simple normal crossing pair over $k$.
 Assume that $k$ is algebraically closed.
 Let $\cL$ be an ample line bundle on $X$.
 Let $\cM$ be an object of $\MIC(X,D)$.
 Then, there is an integer $m_0$ such that for every $m\geq m_0$, for every generic hyperplane $H$ of $\cL^m$, for every semisimple object $\cN$ of $\langle \cM\rangle$, the restriction $\cN|_{X\cap H}$ is a semisimple object of $\MIC(X\cap H,D\cap H)$. \end{cor} \begin{proof} Since $\langle \cM\rangle$ admits a tensor generator, the general yoga of neutral tannakian categories \cite[2.20 (b)]{Deligne_Milne} ensures that so does $\langle \cM\rangle^{\sesi}$.
 Let $\cN$ be a tensor generator for $\langle \cM\rangle^{\sesi}$.
 From Mochizuki's \cref{Mochizuki_semi_simplicity} applied to $\cN$, there exists an integer $m_0$ such that for every $m\geq m_0$, the set of hyperplanes $H$ of $\cL^m$ with $\cN|_{X\cap H}$ semisimple contains a dense open subset $V$ of $\mathds{P}(\Gamma(X,\cL^m))^{\vee}$.
 Let $H\in V(k)$.
-Let $F :\langle \cM\rangle \lra \MIC(X\cap H, D\cap H)$ be the exact tensor functor given by the restriction to $X\cap H$.
+Let $F :\langle \cM\rangle \to \MIC(X\cap H, D\cap H)$ be the exact tensor functor given by the restriction to $X\cap H$.
 Then, \cref{ss_object_tannakian_char_0} ensures that $F^{-1}(\MIC(X\cap H, D\cap H)^{\sesi})$ is a neutral tannakian subcategory of $\langle \cM\rangle$.
 Since it contains $\cN$, it also contains $\langle \cM\rangle^{\sesi}$.
 The proof of \cref{generic_restriction_sends_ss_to_ss} is thus complete. \end{proof}

 \begin{lem} Let $(X,D)$ be a projective pair of dimension at least $2$ over $k$.
 Assume that $k$ is uncountable.
 Let $\cL$ be a very ample line bundle on $X$.
 Let $\cC$ be a full subcategory of $\MIC(X,D)$ spanned by a countable number of objects.
 Then, for every very generic hyperplane $H$ of $\cL$, the restriction to $X\cap H$ induces a fully faithful functor on $\cC$. \end{lem} \begin{proof} Let $\cM_1$ and $\cM_2$ be objects in $\cC$.
-From \cref{generic_transversality}, the set of hyperplanes $H$ of $\cL$ such that $X\cap H$ is smooth and $X\cap H\lra X$ is non-characteristic for $\cHom(\cM_1, \cM_2)$ contains a dense open subset $V(\cM_1,\cM_2)$.
-From \cref{recognition_principle_for_two_connections}, we deduce that the set of hyperplanes $H$ of $\cL$ such that $X\cap H$ is smooth and
+From \cref{generic_transversality}, the set of hyperplanes $H$ of $\cL$ transverse to $X$ such that $X\cap H\to X$ is non-characteristic for $\cHom(\cM_1, \cM_2)$ contains a dense open subset $V(\cM_1,\cM_2)$.
+From \cref{isomorphism_between_Hom}, the set of hyperplanes $H$ of $\cL$ transverse to $X$ such that